langurmonkey/website-source/content/projects/playkid/index.md

 # Debug panel

-You can open the debug panel any time by pressing <kbd>d</kbd>, by clikcing on `Machine` > `Debug panel...`, or activate it at launch with the `-d`/`--debug` flag.
+You can open the debug panel any time by pressing <kbd>d</kbd>, by clicking on <kbd>Machine</kbd>▶<kbd>Debug panel...</kbd>, or activate it at launch with the `-d`/`--debug` flag.
 The debug panel shows up in a translucent window.
 It provides a view of the internal state of the emulator, with:

 - Current address, instruction, operands, and opcode, to the top.
 - Internal state of CPU, PPU, and JOYP, to the left.
 - Disassembly of the program, to the right.
 - Breakpoints.

-{{< fig src="/img/playkid/debug-mode.avif" title="The debug panel, showing the machine state and a code disassembly." width="80%" class="fig-center" loading="lazy" >}}
+{{< fig src="/img/playkid/debug-mode-3.avif" title="The debug panel, showing the machine state and a code disassembly." width="80%" class="fig-center" loading="lazy" >}}

 You can use the provided UI controls to work with debug mode.
 You can also use the keyboard.
 These are the key bindings: